carpentries/instructor-training/episodes/02-practice-learning.md

 *   *Novice*: someone who does not know what they do not know, i.e., they do not yet know what the key ideas in the domain are or how they relate.
-    Novices may have difficulty formulating questions, or may ask questions that seem irrelevant or off-topic as they reach for anything they know to connect.
+    Novices may have difficulty formulating questions, or may ask questions that seem irrelevant or off-topic as they rely on prior knowledge, without knowing what is/not related yet.

     > Example: A *novice* learner in a Carpentries workshop might never have heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.